How to Deactivate or Delete a Theme or Plugin in WordPress

 - To deactivate:

-File Transfer Protocol (FTP)
+Via the File Transfer Protocol (FTP)

 If you don't have access to the WordPress dashboard or cPanel, you can delete your WordPress theme using FTP.
-You will need to connect to your website using FTP to access your website files.
+You will need to connect to your website using FTP to access your site files.

 - Connect to your site using FTP.